Arowoogun/GAN-Synthetic-Data/README.md

 ## Research Motivation

 Geotechnical investigations often contain relatively sparse measurements because field sampling and Cone Penetration Testing can be costly and spatially limited.

-Geophysical methods such as Towed-TEM can provide much denser spatial coverage, but converting geophysical measurements into engineering parameters such as undrained shear strength requires sufficient paired observations for model development.
+Geophysical methods such as Towed-TEM can provide much denser spatial coverage, but translating geophysical measurements into geo-engineering parameters such as undrained shear strength requires sufficient paired observations for model development.
 Synthetic-data generation provides one approach for increasing the amount of training data available while attempting to preserve patterns contained in the observed dataset.

 This project applies a GAN to learn relationships among:
 ```text
 Depth
 Electrical Resistivity